TheControllerCat/BotRequestHelper/README.md

     *   **Done.**

 ## <a name="req05"></a> Have fun!
 We're interested in seeing how you approach the challenge and how you solve problems with code.

+Thanks for your attention and I hope you like my work.